AdobeDocs/advertising.en/help/dsp/audiences/sources/source-optimizely.md

 1. Within [!DNL Optimizely Data Platform], hash the email IDs for the advertiser's audience using the SHA-256 algorithm.

-1. Contact the advertiser's [!DNL Optimizely] representative to push the segment to DSP.
-Give them the following information:
+1. Contact the advertiser's [!DNL Optimizely] representative for instructions to push the segment to DSP.
+Include the following information when you push the segment:

    * **Source Key:** This is the source key created in [Step 2](#source-create).